shenhuanet/OpenInExplorer-idea/README.md

 # OpenInExplorer-idea

-This is an idea plugin that can open a file in the explorer.
+This is an idea plugin that can open a file in the explorer.It is not the same 'Show in explorer', it is directly open the system file by default.

 ## install: